MCSPenguin/CivCorp/Bylaws.rst

 ================================================================================

-Stockholders may ask for a certificate stating the number of shares owned by that stockholder signed by the President and by the Treasurer or Secretary.
+Stockholders may ask for a certificate stating the number of shares owned by that stockholder signed by the President or Secretary.

 Lost Certificates
 ================================================================================